simon-norman/CV/README.md

 ##  Why I write software

 My passion is in improving how people live and work through technology.
-This led me to work in technology consultancy, product management, and finally software development, where I have discovered how fulfilling it is to engineer a product, and write code that is elegant, flexible, and scalable.
+This led me to work in technology consultancy, product management, and engineering, where I have discovered how fulfilling it is to craft a product, and write code that is elegant, flexible, and scalable.

-As a next step, I’m keen to work in a fantastic team where I can deliver impactful, interesting products, and really develop my skills.